Australasian Yoga Therapy Conference 2018

-The Australian Yoga Therapy Conference (AYTC) is Australia’s premier Yoga therapy event now in its eighth year – in 2018 featuring, two international speakers who have both taught yoga for 45 years!!
-Richard C. Miller,
+The Australasian Yoga Therapy Conference (AYTC) is Australia’s premier Yoga therapy event now in its eighth year – in 2018 featuring, two international speakers - Donna Farhi, acclaimed Yoga educator and author

-• Annette Loudon, Australia's leading expert in Yoga and breast cancer and experienced Yoga therapy educator.
+• Annette Loudon, international expert on Yoga and Lymphoedema, Australia's leading Yoga and breast cancer expert and acclaimed Yoga therapy educator

 Donna Farhi is a Yoga teacher who has been practicing for 40 years and teaching since 1982.
 She is one of the most sought after guest teachers inthe world, leading intensives and teacher training programs internationally.
 Considered the “teacher of teachers” students return to Donna’s intensives year after year.
 Donna is the author of four contemporary classics: The Breathing Book, Yoga Mind, Body & Spirit: A Return to Wholeness, Bringing Yoga to Life: The Everyday Practice of Enlightened Living, and Teaching Yoga: Exploring the Teacher-Student Relationship.
 Her fifth and most recent book, co-authored with Leila Stuart, Pathways to a Centered Body: Gentle Yoga Therapy for Core Stability, Healing Back Pain and Moving with Ease is becoming the go-to text for Yoga teachers, therapists and somatic practitioners.

 She brings the ancient teachings of Kundalini Yoga into modern medicine as Founding Director of the Guru Ram Das Centre for Medicine and Humanology.
 The Centre provides direct client services and